bsc-pm/nodes/README.md

 1. `--with-nosv` to specify the prefix of the nOS-V installation
 1. `--with-boost` to specify the prefix of the boost installation
 1. `--with-ovni` to specify the prefix of the ovni installation (Optional)
-1. `--with-nodes-clang` to specify he prefix of a CLANG installation with NODES support (Optional)
+1. `--with-nodes-clang` to specify the prefix of a CLANG installation with NODES support (Optional)

 ## Contributing